-Mackenzie Lueck disappearance: Police spotted digging holes at Utah home after neighbors report recent fire, ‘strong stench’
+Mackenzie Lueck disappearance: Police say homeowner of property where search warrant was carried out is 'person of interest'

 Aerial footage captured hours later by a helicopter belonging to news station KSL then showed police inspecting numerous, freshly-dug holes.

 Brown paper bags -- presumably police evidence -- were spotted lined up in front of the home’s doorway, the Salt Lake Tribune reported.
-A car also reportedly was towed away by investigators.
+A car also was towed away by investigators.

-“We just want to make sure…[we] get all the information that we can before we share just speculation,” Salt Lake Assistant Police Chief Tim Doubt told reporters late last night.

 Neighbors who spoke to the newspaper say they recently saw the homeowner burning something in his backyard and smoke from the fire was traveling into their windows.